Cross-Modal Adapter for Vision-Language Retrieval: Related Work

-\textbf{Prompt learning~}~\cite{petroni2019language}, first proposed in NLP, can probe pre-trained knowledge for downstream tasks with human-designed or learnable prompt input.
+Prompt learning~\cite{petroni2019language}, originally introduced within the context of NLP, is a technique that leverages pre-trained knowledge for downstream tasks.
+It achieves this by utilizing either human-crafted prompts or prompts that can be learned automatically, effectively probing the model to extract relevant information.
 Concretely, a natural language task instruction~(prompt) is prepended in the input, and the whole pre-trained model is frozen.
 The prompt could be discrete or continuous embedding~\cite{petroni2019language,li2021prefix,lester2021power}.
 Since multi-modal pre-trained models, \textit{e.g.}, CLIP~\cite{radford2021learning}, have shown impressive performance on various tasks, context optimization~\cite{zhou2022learning}~(CoOp), has been proposed to prompt CLIP on image classification tasks.
 CoOp optimizes continuous learnable prompts for the text encoder to learn better label distribution for image classification tasks.
 Visual prompt tuning~\cite{jia2022visual}~(VPT) leverages prompt in each layer of vision models.
-Recently, a multi-modal prompt tuning method, MaPLe~\cite{khattak2022maple}, has been proposed to fully exploit the knowledge of CLIP.
-Contrary to these works, our method is based on the adapter, and experiments demonstrate that ours outperforms prompt-based methods on various datasets.
+Recently, a multi-modal prompt tuning method, MaPLe~\cite{khattak2022maple}, has been proposed to enable cross-modal communication with explicit feature interactions for image classification tasks.
+Explicit feature interaction mechanisms are impractical for cross-modal retrieval tasks due to tremendously growing computational demands.
+Besides, VoP~\cite{huang2022vop} is a prompt learning method proposed for cross-modal retrieval which focuses on obtaining better prompt features only inside the vision encoder.
+In distinction to the aforementioned research approaches, our methodology centers around the use of adapters.
+Empirical evidence from experiments clearly indicates that our method consistently surpasses prompt-based methods.